Top Answers to MSBI Interview Questions

 This platform is used for integration and workflow applications.
 Known for its quick and flexible OLTP and OLAP extensions for data extraction, transformation, and loading (ETL), SSIS can also be used to automate the maintenance of SQL Server databases and multidimensional datasets.

-Learn more about MSBI in this insightful MSBI Tutorial!
+Learn more about MSBI from this insightful MSBI Tutorial!

 3. What are the tools associated with SSIS?

-SSIS tools support the simplest solutions, in which users perform tasks such as copying data from one location to another, to the enterprise-level solutions, in which users develop a large number of complex packages in a team environment.
+SSIS tools support both the simplest solutions—in which users perform tasks such as copying data from one location to another—and the enterprise-level solutions, in which users develop a large number of complex packages in a team environment.

 - Business Intelligence Development Studio (BIDS)

-- Design and create new packages and data source objects and views that the packages use
+- To design and create new packages and data source objects and views that the packages use

-- Create the deployment bundle that you use to deploy packages
+- To create the deployment bundle that is used for deploying packages

 - SQL Server Import and Export Wizard